The-Music-Makers/robotic-recorder-player/CAD Files/Fingering Module/README.md

 ## Bill of Materials
-The robot recorder player relies on readily available hobby electronics components.
-The components can be changed for other makes or types but changing the components will have an effect on how each module operates, for some types of woodwind instruments changes may be needed to allow the modules to operate as desired.
+The robot recorder player relies on readily available hobby electronics components in the spirit of the CERN-OHL-W. The components can be changed for other makes or types but changing the components will have an effect on how each module operates, for some types of woodwind instruments changes may be needed to allow the modules to operate as desired.
 Links have been provided for UK suppliers for the components used to create the module, these suppliers are not the only source of the components and they can be bought from other suppliers or locations.

 You will need the following components: